Are you planning to visit Monaco from Nice? Figuring out how to get from Nice to Monaco is the first step.

 Last but not least, during rush hour, the trains get packed with commuters heading home from work.
 As a result, you might end up waiting for a few trains before you can squeeze in.
 So, try to travel outside of rush hour.

-Conclusion: It takes just over 20 minutes to get to Monaco from Nice by train (10 minutes more if you travel from the airport) and costs around €5 per person one-way.
+Conclusion: It takes just over 20 minutes to get to Monaco from Nice by train and costs around €5,90 per person one-way.

 2. By bus

-Take bus 602 from stop “Bavastro” or bus 600 from stop “Port Lympia” in Nice to stop “Monte Carlo Casino” in Monaco.
+Take Zou bus 602 from stop “Bavastro” or Zou bus 600 from stop “Port Lympia” in Nice to stop “Monte Carlo Casino” in Monaco.
 Getting from Nice to Monaco by bus takes between 50 and 60 minutes, depending on traffic.

 One con is that the bus stops in Nice, both near the Port, may not be located near your accommodation in Nice.
 To tackle that, opt for a hotel closer to Port Lympia, like Palais Ségurane Boutique Hotel, Mama Shelter Nice, or Nice Pam Hotel.
 Another disadvantage is that the bus ride takes a bit longer than the train.